-ResearchOur research is focused on computational electromagnetic imaging (CEMI).
-We use electromagnetic waves to detect We are currently focusing on several cutting-edge research thrusts for CEMI:
+ResearchOur research focuses on computational electromagnetic imaging (CEMI).
+We use electromagnetic waves to detect Our current research initiatives at CEMI are concentrated on several cutting-edge thrusts:

-Electromagnetic Scattering And Inverse Scattering in Complex EnvironmentsElectromagnetic scattering refers to the physical process in which the incident wave interacts with specific targets immersed inside an ambient medium.
-Thus, the changes in wave propagation direction, amplitude, phase, and polarization recorded in sensors are highly concerning.
-Inverse scattering is the opposite process but is usually described by pure mathematical models.
-They are used to retrieve the target parameters from the sensor data.
-Electromagnetic scattering and inverse scattering have wide applications in artificial material design, microwave imaging, subsurface detection, geophysical exploration, etc. The real world is complicated.
-The electromagnetic scattering and inverse scattering usually occur in an environment filled with different media and multiple targets.
+Electromagnetic Scattering And Inverse Scattering in Complex EnvironmentsElectromagnetic scattering refers to the physical process in which an incident wave interacts with specific targets immersed inside an ambient medium, leading to changes of the wave's propagation direction, amplitude, phase, and polarization, as recorded by sensors.
+Inverse scattering, typically characterized by purely mathematical models, is the reverse process used to retrieve the target parameters from the sensor data.
+Both electromagnetic scattering and inverse scattering have extensive applications in the design of artificial materials, microwave imaging, subsurface detection, geophysical exploration, etc. The real world is complicated.
+The electromagnetic scattering and inverse scattering usually occur in an environment filled with diverse media and multiple targets.
 On the one hand, the ambient medium is not necessarily homogeneous or isotropic.
-For example, in near-surface electromagnetic detection, the ambient medium is usually treated planarly stratified.
-Furthermore, in certain scenarios, the irregular topography also has significant effects on the scattered electromagnetic field data and thus must be incorporated into the stratification model.
-In space exploration via radio waves, the ionosphere is treated as a spherically stratified and anisotropic medium due to gravity and geomagnetic field.
-On the other hand, the targets immersed in the ambient medium and scattering the incident wave not only have complicated shapes but also can show obvious inhomogeneity and anisotropy.
-For example, anisotropy in the subwavelength scale and macroscopic periodicity are widely used in artificial material design to manipulate the electromagnetic wave propagation passing through and scattered back from some targets.
-Regarding these issues, we are working on following research directions:
+For example, in near-surface electromagnetic detection, the ambient medium is frequently modeled as planarly stratified.
+Additionally, in certain contexts, irregular topography can substantially influence scattered electromagnetic field data, necessitating its inclusion in the stratification model.
+In space exploration using radio waves, the ionosphere is considered a spherically stratified and anisotropic medium due to gravitational and geomagnetic influences.
+On the other hand, the targets immersed inside the ambient medium that scatter the incident wave often possess complex shapes and also exhibit notable inhomogeneity and anisotropy.
+For example, anisotropy at the subwavelength scale and macroscopic periodicity are commonly utilized in the design of artificial materials to manipulate electromagnetic wave propagation through and reflection from certain targets.
+In light of these considerations, we are pursuing the following research directions:

 Electromagnetic Full-Wave Inversion Based on Physics-Driven Artificial Neural NetworksElectromagnetic full-wave inversion essentially maps the measured field dataset to the scatterer model parameter set.
-Unfortunately, due to the intrinsic nonlinear relationship between the field data and model parameters, iterations are inevitable in the inversion.
-This directly leads to the highly demanding computational cost.
-The artificial neural network can significantly reduce the cost by learning/storing the partial/complete nonlinear relationship between the field data and scatterer model parameters in the offline training stage and thus accomplishing the inversion instantaneously in the online prediction stage.
-The neural network is usually trained by the big data in the field data space, in the model parameter space or in the mapping space.
-In this way, the neural network is a purely data-driven black box.
-It neglects the domain knowledge of electromagnetic scattering hidden behind the training data and thus is difficult to explain and predict.
-A physics-driven artificial neural network plays the role by fusing the known domain knowledge into the architecture or training process.
-This not only makes the neural network explainable and predictable but also reduces the training data amount and lowers the cost.
-For example, Green's functions in the integral equations formulating the electromagnetic scattering are explicitly known.
-Directly embedding their values in the network not only makes the network structure more consistent with the scattering physical mechanism but also avoids redundant learning in the training process.
-Using the differential operators of a neural network to describe the differential relationship between two physical variables in the Helmholtz equation is equivalent to mandatorily imposing known prior information in the training.
-Regularizing the network’s loss function by known scattering equations, e.g. integral equations or the Helmholtz equation can accelerate the training convergence and enhance the network's adaptability.
-Regarding these issues, we are working on following research directions:
+However, the inherent nonlinear relationship between the field data and model parameters necessitates iterative processes during inversion, leading to significant computational demands.
+The use of artificial neural networks can significantly reduce the computational costs by learning and storing the partial or complete nonlinear relationship between the field data and scatterer model parameters during the offline training phase, thus enabling instantaneous inversion during the online prediction phase.
+Typically, the neural network is trained using the big data from the field data space, model parameter space, or mapping space.
+As a result, the neural network operates as a purely data-driven black box, ignoring the domain knowledge of electromagnetic scattering hidden behind the training data, which complicates its interpretability and predictability.
+A physics-driven artificial neural network incorporates established domain knowledge into its architecture or training process.
+This incorporation not only enhances the network's interpretability and predictability but also reduces the amount of training data and associated costs.
+For example, Green's functions, which are explicitly known in the integral equations that describe electromagnetic scattering, can be directly embedded into the network.
+This embedding not only makes the network structure more consistent with the scattering physical mechanism but also avoids redundant learning during training.
+Utilizing the differential operators of a neural network to represent the differential relationship between two physical variables in the Helmholtz equation is equivalent to mandatorily imposing known prior information in the training.
+Regularizing the network’s loss function with known scattering equations, such as integral equations or the Helmholtz equation, can expedite training convergence and enhance the network's adaptability.
+In light of these considerations, we are pursuing the following research directions:

 Optimizing Antenna Array Layout for Optimized Inversion PerformanceIt is well-known that the configuration of a transceiver array directly influences the results of electromagnetic tomography.
 The common sense is that the lateral resolution heavily depends on the array aperture size while the radial one is mainly determined by the signal bandwidth.
 However, other factors such as antenna polarization, its radiation diagram, and coupling with the ambient medium also have non-negligible effects on the reconstruction of unknown targets.
 Therefore, it is of great importance to explore the most optimized antenna array layout to achieve the maximum reconstruction resolution in a certain electromagnetic detection scenario.
 In the framework of integral equations, with Born approximation for weak scattering, the Fourier spectra of the scattered electromagnetic fields sampled at the receiver array and the reconstructable spectra of the unknown targets are linearly correlated.
 Reducing the array aperture size results in the “lowpass” phenomenon of the scatterer reconstructable spectra in the lateral direction.
 By contrast, in the radial direction, the variations of the reconstructable spectra are complicated.
 They usually show “bandpass”, “bandstop” or even “allpass” with the decrease of the array aperture size due to the antenna radiation coupling with the background layer interface or the mutual coupling between two orthogonal directions in the 3-D electromagnetic scattering.
 These studies are only for ideal electromagnetic inversion.
 In a practical electromagnetic detection scenario, the ambient medium may have rough surfaces or even show inhomogeneity and the unknown targets can have high dielectric contrasts with respect to the ambient medium.
 They will directly lead to the failure of the linear correlation between the scattered field spectra and the scatterer reconstructable spectra.
 Moreover, the traditional Green’s functions for infinitesimal dipoles are invalid for practical antennas, e.g. Vivaldi or horn ones, which also may disrupt the linear correlation.
 Regarding these issues, we are working on following research directions: